 First grade students continue their study of addition and then learn subtraction strategies.
 We study place value, counting patterns, making and interpreting graphs, identity of money, time, measurement and story problems.

+The series twig Science is NGSS based and teaches students the science standards through hands-on experiments.
 We focus on Life, Earth, and Physical Sciences beginning the year with a study of plants and animals.
 We move on to study nutrition and good health habits.
 We study the seasons, weather, observation and measurement.
 We conclude the year with the study of solids, liquids, and gases.

-We study the world around us first learning how to read and create time lines, then learning how to read and create simple maps.
+We study the world around us first learning how to read and create timelines, then learning how to read and create simple maps.
 We use this new knowledge to study our local communities and our global neighbors.